phoddie/node-red-mcu/readme.md

 - [ ] Binary split
 - [ ] "Handle as a stream of messages"

+### Compatibility Node
+The Compatibility Node runs nodes written for Node-RED.
+It is able to run the `lower-case` example from ["Creating your first node"](https://nodered.org/docs/creating-nodes/first-node) without any changes.

+The Compatibility Node is tricky for a number of reasons.
+At this time, it should be considered a proof-of-concept and a foundation for future work.

+The Node-RED nodes, including the `lower-case` example, are written as CommonJS modules.
+The XS JavaScript engine supports only standard ECMAScript modules (ESM).
+This leads to some limitations: `export.modules` can only be set once and any other exported properties are ignored.
+Because all modules are loaded as standard ECMAScript modules, nodes run by the Compatibility Node run in strict mode.

+- [X] `config` passed to node implementation for initialization
+- [X] `.on()` and `.off()` to register event handlers
+- [X] `"input"` and `"close"` events
+- [X] `node.send()` and `send()` to send messages
+- [X] `.log()`, `.warn()`, and `.error()`
+- [X] `.status()`
+- [ ] `done` and `.done()`
+- [ ] Invoking`"close"` event handlers

+While a degree of source code compatibility is provided, the Compatibility Node does not attempt to emulate the (substantial) Node.js runtime.
+Consequently, it only runs nodes compatible with the features available in the Moddable SDK runtime.
+Nodes must be added to the Node-RED manifest to be included in the build.
+See the `lower-case` example in this repository for an example.

+> **Note**: The `CompatibilityNode` is implemented as a subclass of `Node`, the fundamental node type of the Node-RED MCU Edition runtime.
+The `CompatibilityClass` adds features for compatibility that use more memory and CPU power.
+For efficiency, internal nodes (`inject`, `split`, `http-request`, etc.) are implemented as subclasses of `Node`.

 ## Future Work
 This prototype is a breadth-first effort to implement all the steps required to execute meaningful Node-RED flows on a resource-constrained microcontroller.
 For compatibility and completeness, a great deal of work remains.
 That work requires many different kinds of experience and expertise.
 Evolving this early proof-of-concept to a generally useful implementation will require contributions from many motivated individuals.